 Site Breaker #2: Slider Revolution – The Code Bloater

-This is an SEO plugin that helps you manage the sliders/ image carousels on your site.
+This is a WordPress SEO plugin that helps you manage the sliders/image carousels on your site.

 Here’s the thing: Sliders and carousels are a bit outdated in the world of web design right now, particularly in the age of trying to get our pages to be as fast as possible.
 There are simply too many other better design options out there.